supervisely/developer-portal/getting-started/python-sdk-tutorials/point-clouds/point-cloud-segmentation-with-2d-mask-guidance.md

 ### Get sensor calibration parameters

-The KITTI [paper](https://www.cvlibs.net/publications/Geiger2013IJRR.pdf) describes the transformation from LiDAR to camera $i$ as follows, where each transformation matrix has been converted to it's homogeneous representation.
+The KITTI [paper](https://www.cvlibs.net/publications/Geiger2013IJRR.pdf) describes the transformation from LiDAR to camera _i_ as follows, where each transformation matrix has been converted to it's homogeneous representation.
 The difference here is that we have changed the notation and added the transformation to the desired camera reference.

 $$
 \tilde{y} = P^{\text{cam}_i}_{\text{rect}_i} R^{\text{rect}_i}_{\text{ref}_i} T^{\text{ref}_i}_{\text{ref}_0} T^{\text{ref}_0}_{\text{velo}} \tilde{x},